yellow fever vaccine (cont.)

 An overdose of this vaccine is unlikely to occur.

-What should I avoid before or after receiving this vaccine (YF-Vax)?
+What should I avoid before or after receiving yellow fever vaccine (YF-Vax)?

-Do not receive a "live" vaccine such as measles, mumps, rubella (MMR), oral polio, or varicella (chickenpox) for at least 4 weeks after you have received the yellow fever vaccine.
-The other live vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive another "live" vaccine for at least 4 weeks after you have received the yellow fever vaccine.
+Live vaccines may not work as well during this time, and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.

 What other drugs will affect yellow fever vaccine (YF-Vax)?